-The most severe environmental degradation may not result from the direct effects of any particular action, but from the combination of effects of multiple, independent actions over time.
-As defined in the prior 40 CFR 1508.7 (CEQ Regulations).
-Although these regulatios have been updated the date of starting this effort aligns this document with prior regulations.
+The most severe environmental degradation may not result from the direct effects of any particular action, but from the combination of effects of multiple, independent actions over time, as defined in the prior 40 CFR 1508.7 (CEQ Regulations).
 A cumulative effect is the impact on the environment which results from the incremental impact of the action when added to other past, present, and reasonably foreseeable future actions regardless of what agency (federal or non-federal) or person undertakes such other actions.